 Your main goal as a consultant is to improve your client's situation and deliver the outcomes they need.
 But what exactly do you need to make this happen?
-To answer that, it helps to look at the reasons why someone hires external support.
+To answer that, it helps to look at the two main reasons why someone hires external support.

 - They don't know what they don't know: Clients need someone with an outside perspective to identify why they're not achieving their goals.
 Sometimes they understand there's a problem and don't know how to solve it, but it may also be the case that they're looking for new ways can improve the business.

 If you're selling advice, most of the time you see both of these apply.
 Clients and prospects love to be educated, know what their competitors are doing, learn what are the different ways you can get the job done.

 When you decide to take the role of an advisor, you are also choosing to lead the engagement.
 You are the one who has delivered similar outcomes, for similar companies, multiple times - not the client.
 Therefore, you have the professional and ethical responsibility to make use of your expertise to help clients get the outcomes they seek.